The Sparse Frontier: Sparse Attention Trade-offs in Transformer LLMs: Training-Free Sparse Attention

 \textbf{Block}-based methods select blocks of units to approximate full attention.
 For prefilling, Star Attention approximates attention using local blocks and the first prefix block.
 MInference's Block-Sparse pattern \citep{Jiang2024MInference1A} additionally incorporates a set of dynamically selected blocks for each chunk of query tokens.
 For decoding, Quest \citep{Tang2024QuestQS} and InfLLM \citep{xiaoinfllm} divide the KV cache into contiguous pages and select a subset of them for each decoded token.

 \textbf{Vertical--slash} patterns represent another essential class of units.
 Early sparse attention methods like LM-Infinite \citep{Han2023LMInfiniteZE} and StreamingLLM \citep{Xiao2023EfficientSL} utilised local sliding windows supplemented by prefix tokens shared globally, also known as attention sinks.
 Extending this approach, Tri-shape \citep{Li2024SCBenchAK} added full attention for suffix tokens, whereas SnapKV \citep{Li2024SnapKVLK} introduced dynamically chosen vertical columns.
-MInference \citep{Jiang2024MInference1A} built on this by adding diagonal slashes at arbitrary offsets beyond the local window.\footnote{Interestingly, to efficiently compute attention along these diagonals, MInference uses 64×64 blocks aligned with these diagonals rather than computing attention for individual query--key pairs.} For a visual illustration of these attention patterns, see \cref{fig:sparse_attention_patterns} in the Appendix.
+MInference \citep{Jiang2024MInference1A} built on this by adding diagonal slashes at arbitrary offsets beyond the local window.\footnote{Interestingly, to efficiently compute attention along these diagonals, MInference uses 64×64 blocks aligned with these diagonals rather than computing attention for individual query--key pairs.} \Cref{fig:sparse_attention_patterns} illustrates the main attention patterns covered in this section.